 - Plug the power cord into the projector and into a wall socket.
-Turn on the wall socket switch (where fitted).
-Check that the POWER indicator light on the projector flashes blue after power has been applied. - Press POWER on the projector or remote control to start the projector.
+Turn on the wall socket switch (where fitted). - Press () POWER on the projector or remote control to start the projector.
 The POWER indicator light stays blue when the projector is on.